Duration of Study:

 If you are eligible, would like to take part and your local hospital is a study site, they will send you information about the ICE study.

-To take part you will be asked to sign a consent form and asked some questions about your health and your endometriosis symptoms.
-After this you will be randomised to receive:
+To take part you will be asked to sign a consent form and answer some questions about your health and your endometriosis symptoms.
+After this you will be randomised (participants are randomly assigned to different groups to test the effectiveness of a treatment or intervention) to receive:

 A small stent (soft tube) will be temporarily placed in each ureter to identify and protect it during surgery.
-The stents are either removed at the end of the operation or may be left in for4-6 weeks.
+The stents are either removed at the end of the operation or may be left in place for 4-6 weeks.

-The dye will be injected through a ureteric catheter into each ureter.
+The dye will be injected through a ureteric catheter into both ureters.
 This dye allows surgeons to see the ureters under a special light.

 Whichever group you are in, you will continue to receive NHS care.
-We will follow you up in the study for 12 weeks using by sending questionnaires for you to complete at home.
+We will follow you up in the study for 12 weeks by sending pre-paid questionnaires for you to complete at home.

 There is an extra part of the study that is optional.
 In this extra part, we will ask some participants to take part in a focus group.